isabella232/media-analytics.en-1/help/sdk-implement/validation/test1-standard-playback.md

        >[!NOTE]
        >
-       >On VA Start Calls ( `s:event:type=start`) the `mid` values may not be present.
+       >On VA Start Calls (`s:event:type=start`) the `mid` values may not be present.
 This is OK.
 They may not appear until the VA Play Calls ( `s:event:type=play`).

        |  Parameter | Value (sample) |
        |---|---|
        | `pev2` | ms_s |

-1. **Start the video player**
+1. **Start the media player**

-    When the video player starts, the key calls are sent in the following order:
+    When the media player starts, the key calls are sent in the following order:

-    1. Video analytics start
+    1. Media analytics start
     1. Heartbeat start
     1. Heartbeat analytics start